The Capricornian Watch, and the truth behind the assassination. Yuseong Haneul. Lavi Chance.

 Jericho swung his conductor, and it hurtled out toward Izsak’s side.
 Izsak quickly conjured a thick pipe to block it.
 The whip wound around the pipe’s body.
-Izsak glanced at it with disinterest.
-Disinterest quickly morphed into surprise as white cracks appeared along the steel.
+Izsak glanced at it with disinterest that quickly morphed into surprise as white cracks appeared along the steel.
 Izsak released the pipe just as it crumbled to dust.

 “Stay back,” Jericho said as he threw Olive a look over his shoulder.
 “I am able to break apart vitae particles with my conductor.”

 “You could’ve told me that before you swung that thing!”
 Olive snapped as he struggled to a stand.
 “Something isn’t right.
 You know Izsak… This is…”

 Jericho’s glowing white whip straightened into a blade and Jericho quickly thrust it in Izsak’s direction.
 Izsak barely managed to dodge the jab, but he didn’t make it out untouched.
 The blade caught onto his Ophiuchian band which disintegrated in an instant.
 In a split second, the white blade of the sword splintered and shot out in all directions.